 Study of the U.S. Institutes for Scholars

-The Institute on American Politics and Political Thought
+SUSI on American Politics and Political Thought

-The Institute on Contemporary American Literature
+SUSI on Contemporary American Literature

 The Study of the U.S. Institute on Contemporary American Literature surveys contemporary American writers and writing in a variety of genres and investigates how the themes explored in those works reflect larger currents within contemporary American society and culture.
 Seminars, lectures, and discussions address broad themes such as: the transition from modernism to postmodernism; questions of race, history and identity; and cultural scripting and rescripting.
 In investigating these topics, participants are exposed not only to the present diversity of the American literary landscape but to writers who represent a departure from that tradition and are establishing new directions for American literature.